TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 from another page without duplicating it.

 .. figure:: ../../Images/NewContentWizardTabSpecial.png
-   :alt: The Special Elements tab of the new content element window
+   :alt: The 'Special Elements' tab of the new content element window
    :class: with-border